 PhD (Political Science), MA (Political Science) (Northwestern University), BA (Colby College)

 Peter Grabosky holds a PhD in Political Science from Northwestern University, and has written extensively on criminal justice and public policy.
 His general interests are in computer crime, policing, and regulatory failure.
 Peter is interested specifically in how non-governmental institutions may be harnessed in furtherance of public policy.
-Peter is a Fellow of the Academy of the Social Sciences in Australia, and an Honorary Fellow of the Academy of Experimental Criminology.
 He was the 2006 winner of the Sellin-Glueck Award of the American Society of Criminology for contributions to comparative and international criminology, and the 2011 recipient of the Prix Hermann Mannheim, awarded by the International Centre of Comparative Criminology at the University of Montreal.
 He is a past president of the Australian and New Zealand Society of Criminology, a former Deputy Secretary General of the International Society of Criminology, and is currently Vice President of the Asian Criminological Society.